chartbrew/chartbrew/docs/database/README.md

 ## MySQL

 In order to successfully start the server-side app you need to have MySQL running on your machine.
-Create a new database that will be used by ChartBrew.
+Create a new database that will be used by Chartbrew.

 ### Install MySQL and create a database

 You can install MySQL from multiple places.
 You can install it using Xampp, for example.
 [Download it from here >>](https://www.apachefriends.org/download.html)

-After you download it, make sure the MySQL and Apache services are running in the console, then head over to http://localhost/phpmyadmin and create a new database using the UI.
+After you download it, make sure the MySQL and Apache services are running in the console, then head over to [localhost/phpmyadmin](http://localhost/phpmyadmin) or [127.0.0.1/phpmyadmin](http://127.0.0.1/phpmyadmin) and create a new database using the UI.

 ### Set up the environmental variables